elhtay/iot_project_summer24/README.md

 ### MQTT Communication

 The mqtt.py script handles MQTT communication on the Raspberry Pi Pico W. It handles connecting to a MQTT broker, subscribing to topics and establishing a connection to a MQTT broker.
 With methods for connecting, disconnecting, publishing and subscribing to a MQTT broker, the script defines a MQTTClient class.
-The code is essentially taken from the [GitHub repository](https://github.com/iot-lnu/pico-w/blob/main/network-examples/N2_WiFi_MQTT_Webhook_Adafruit/lib/mqtt.py )provided by IoT-LNU, for use with MicroPython on the Raspberry Pi Pico W.
+The code is essentially taken from the [GitHub repository](https://github.com/iot-lnu/pico-w/blob/main/network-examples/N2_WiFi_MQTT_Webhook_Adafruit/lib/mqtt.py ) provided by IoT-LNU, for use with MicroPython on the Raspberry Pi Pico W.

 ## Explanation of Configuration Code
 The [config.py](https://github.com/elhtay/iot_project_summer24/blob/main/config.py) sets up the WiFi and Adafruit IO parameters, enabling the Pico W to connect to a WiFi network and interact with the Adafruit IO platform.
 Remember to replace the placeholders in the code with the actual values for your WiFi network, Adafruit IO credentials, and feed names.